 Our doctor’s PN claims are being paid into their personal account along with their GMS and IMMS – can we separate these out and pay them into the practice account?

-You can do this, but you will need to set up a payee number with Sector Services for your practice – this number can be used for practice nurse claims and rural ranking payments – it cannot be used for GMS or IMMS.
+You can do this, but you will need to set up a payee number with Sector Operations for your practice – this number can be used for practice nurse claims and rural ranking payments – it cannot be used for GMS or IMMS.

 We have a locum in, how should we claim PN for them?